 I really hope it is a matter of time.
 The advance of technology happened very fast and now we are becoming more aware about the possibility of re-mastering technology for our own benefit.
 A great social design challenge for the coming years.

-This video of Aral Balkan presentation is from 2014.
+This video of Aral Balkan presentation at The Big Brother awards in Amsterdam is from 2014.
 But it is still current!

 ”It’s in the corporations’ interests to make it easy to share your data (with them) in a way that is entirely unprotected.
 That’s how they make their money.
 It leaves us all as helpless as children when it comes to our privacy.
 This is why we need to create alternative technologies, and educate people about why these alternatives are important.”